xy2979/CC2025/week1/README.md

 - I've never thought of this idea before.
 I like what he said "Regressing to mean".
 - Isn’t this a way of making people believe they’ve found a like-minded crowd when they actually haven’t?
 Because those conclusions were summarized by AI for us, we mistakenly assume that’s what everyone originally thought.
 - AI can lead to a situation where, during the process of learning programming, there were multiple solutions available, but due to the "Regression to the Mean", it eventually resulted in everyone coming up with only one solution.
 I think this is a very terrifying thing.

+## Program or be Programmed by Douglas Rushkoff (Page 10)

+> A society that looked at the Internet as a path toward highly articulated connections and new methods of creating meaning is instead finding itself disconnected, denied deep thinking, and drained of enduring values.

+Why the quote stood out to me:
+- I think this is very interesting.
+- The Internet is a double-edged sword.
+It can bring people closer connections and more innovations, but at the same time, it can also create an information cocoon, causing people to lose their ability to make independent judgments.
+Because the Internet is constantly outputting various viewpoints in all kinds of ways, it is very easy to be led by the viewpoints on the Internet.
+- This reminds me that some people, when learning programming languages, they simply copy and paste the formulas from programming tutorials.
+They are accustomed to constantly patching and modifying their own code, but they lack their own thoughts and understanding of the code.

 ### Heading3
 #### Heading4